ProgrammerOg/ProgrammerOg/README.md

-# Hi, I'm Edmund👋
+# Hi, I'm OG_Edmund👋

 Welcome to my GitHub profile!
 I'm an engineer by degree with a passion for securing cloud deployments.
 Here, you'll find a collection of my projects and contributions.
 I'm just getting started.

 ## 🔧 Technologies & Tools

 - **Languages:** HTML/CSS, JavaScript, Python, and C++
-- **Frameworks & Libraries:** Terraform, Ansible, Prometheus, Jenkins, and Kubernetes
+- **Frameworks & Libraries:** Docker, Terraform, Ansible, Prometheus, Jenkins, and Kubernetes

 ## 🌱 Currently Learning